vaquerizaslab/fanc/fanc-doc/api/interfaces/regions_interface.rst

 RegionBased
 ===========

-Kai-C builds extensively on the :code:`genomic_regions` package, which provides a unified interface for most types of region-based genomic data.
-We highly recommend `reading the documentation <https://github.com/vaquerizaslab/genomic_regions>`_ of that package before going into the details of Kai-C, as many of the concepts discussed therein are central to the handling of data in Kai-C.
+FAN-C builds extensively on the :code:`genomic_regions` package, which provides a unified interface for most types of region-based genomic data.
+We highly recommend `reading the documentation <https://github.com/vaquerizaslab/genomic_regions>`_ of that package before going into the details of FAN-C, as many of the concepts discussed therein are central to the handling of data in FAN-C.

-You can check whether a Kai-C object supports the :class:`~genomic_regions.RegionBased` interface with
+You can check whether a FAN-C object supports the :class:`~genomic_regions.RegionBased` interface with

 .. code::